 On this gap year art course, you will be covering the following:

-- Drawing techniques – how to reproduce reality in drawing, focusing on botanical subjects with techniques that can also be applied to architecture, landscape and portrait
+- Drawing techniques – how to reproduce reality in drawing

 - Learning about how to take the piece of artwork from a sketch to a final painting

-- Introduction to botanical painting, and the conceptual approach of painting in and from nature
+- Introduction to the conceptual approach of painting in and from nature

 - Introduction to the theory of composition and colors, learning about various tools and techniques in order to choose the most suitable one, such as charcoal, pencils, watercolour, oil and collage